 Once you have a good grasp on who your target audience is, you need to think about what you can do to help solve their problems.
 You want to offer your audience value.

 I personally do affiliate marketing with a website, which is a lot easier than most people think.
-It does take time, but anyone can build a simple website with no technical knowledge these days.
+It does take time, but anyone can learn how to build a successful website with no technical knowledge these days.

 So for me, offering value means creating useful and relevant content on my website.